codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/running-pipelines-locally.md

 [...more build logs]
 ```

-After the build has finished you can freely explore this folder in your file-system with any file manager.
+After the build has finished you can freely explore this folder in your filesystem with any file manager.

 ```
 $ ls -alh /Users/fcocozza/.Codefresh/francisco-codefresh/jan_19/my-basic-pipeline/